-There are different types of insurance which have their own benefits.
-Property and casualty auto dealership insurance can cover things like bodily injury and property damage.
+There are different types of insurance that have their own benefits.
+For example, property and casualty auto dealership insurance can cover bodily injury and property damage.
 Whether you are a large new vehicle dealer, or a smaller used vehicle dealer, these types of insurance coverage offer protection that could benefit both:

 - Physical damage: protects your vehicle inventory in lots and vehicles used for test driving.

 - False pretense: protects you from your customers.
 For example, if a customer takes a test-drive vehicle without a salesperson's permission and steals or abandons the vehicle, you'll be covered.

 - Title E&O: protects you from customers who are unhappy with the purchase of their vehicle, repairs, or other services that you provide.

 If you have a larger dealership, you may also be interested in:

 - Garage liability: protects your customers' vehicles that are repaired or maintained in your garage.

 - Workers compensation: protects your employees if they get injured on the job and reimburses them for the injuries or lost time at work.

 - Excess liability: protection in excess of any garage liability, workers compensation, or other coverage.